isomerpages/spf-spom/index.md

       url: /heritage/
       background: /images/banner-img.png
   - infobar:
-      title: Welcome to the Senior Police Officers' Mess
+      title: Welcome to the Senior Police Officers' Mess (SPOM)
-      description: Constructed in 1931 within the enclave of spacious black-and-white bungalows, SPOM was built by the British Government's Public Works Department.
+      description: SPOM was built in 1931 by the British Public Works Department.
+        Today, it possesses a range of social and recreational facilities for senior police officers.
 ---